virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   Once the extra files are addressed, re-run the build process and verify that it completes successfully without exiting with code 128.

 - **Lessons Learned**:
+  1. Do not add any other files in the repository.
-  1. Maintain a clean repository by regularly checking for and organizing files to prevent build issues.
+  2. Maintain a clean repository by regularly checking for and organizing files to prevent build issues.
-  2. Establish clear guidelines for file organization within the experiment to avoid similar errors in the future.
+  3. Establish clear guidelines for file organization within the experiment to avoid similar errors in the future.